You cannot copy content of this website, your IP is being recorded

 What is a mammogram?

 A mammogram is an X-ray image of the breast that doctors use to look for and detect early signs of breast disease in women who either have breast problems, such as a lump, pain, or nipple discharge, or for women who have no breast issues.
-A mammogram can’t prove that an abnormal area in the breast is cancerous, but if it raises a significant concern, tissue will be removed and analysed in a biopsy.
+A mammogram can’t prove that an abnormal area in the breast is cancerous, but if it raises a significant concern, tissue will be removed and analyzed in a biopsy.

 There have been three new advances in mammography:

-Digital mammography, where the x-ray film is replaced by electronics that convert x-rays into mammographic pictures of the breast much like with digital cameras and their efficacy produces better pictures while using a lower dose of radiation.
+Digital mammography, where the X-ray film is replaced by electronics that convert X-rays into mammographic pictures of the breast much like with digital cameras and their efficacy produces better pictures while using a lower dose of radiation.

 Computer-aided detection (CAD) searches digital images for abnormal areas of density, mass, or calcification that could be cancer and highlights these areas on the images, alerting the radiologist to investigate further.